-Completing and returning this questionnaire is the first step in the approval process for arranging communications links into The Company Operational WAN.
-Following receipt of the completed questionnaire, applicants will receive a follow-up telephone call from The Company to discuss their requirements.
+Completing and returning this questionnaire is the first step in the approval process for communication links into the National Grid ESO Operational WAN.
+Following receipt of the completed questionnaire, applicants will receive a follow-up telephone call from National Grid ESO to discuss their requirements.